Alcohol and cancer

 Is alcohol fattening?

-When you drink alcohol you often become less aware of the food you are eating and can easily overeat.
+When you use alcohol you often become less aware of the food you are eating and can easily overeat.
 Combining fatty foods with alcohol is the worst combination of all for weight gain, so avoid high fat snacks such as chips while drinking.
 Try low fat crackers or breadsticks instead.

 Tips for drinking less